Saturday, October 15, 2016

 The sheriff drops them at a boarding house where Josh and Mike are given separate rooms and this is the part where you’d expect something to happen to Josh because he’s the jerk, the comic relief, and Mike is the character who’s starting to suspect something about this town and investigate.
 So of course a monster reaches out from under the bed and takes Mike.
 We’re left for the rest of the movie with the cinematic equivalent of the asshole on the other end of the bar that you’re so glad you don’t have to deal with.

 Things don’t develop too dramatically from there.
-Mike asks the cute barmaid for help getting to a gas station since the town is eerily deserted, and she agrees after she swings by the school since she’s also a teacher.
+Josh asks the cute barmaid for help getting to a gas station since the town is eerily deserted, and she agrees after she swings by the school since she’s also a teacher.
 School’s been canceled as well and there’s a crying child there because he’s afraid of how weird his parents are acting at home.
-Teacher sends him home anyway—thanks lady!—and Mike finds a corpse in the school basement.
+Teacher sends him home anyway—thanks lady!—and Josh finds a corpse in the school basement.
 He gets into another fight with the head redneck and then hides in the teacher’s car.

 The sheriff and local doctor are confused about the state of the body so the doctor does her own autopsy.
 She starts describing the effects of the disease that seems to have killed the victim while her assistant is going through them and ultimately turns into a monster.